avast/kafka-tests/issues/1_rebalancing/README.md

 ### Try to break Kafka or consumer

 - Add more and more consumers with about 10 seconds delay until the issue occurs (typically 5 - 10 instances).
-    - The issue was reproduced with both consumer types (Kafka09AutoCommitConsumer, Kafka09SeekingConsumer).
+    - The issue was reproduced with both consumer types (Kafka09AutoCommitConsumer, Kafka09SeekingConsumer) on a multiprocessor system

 ````sh
 ./run_Kafka09AutoCommitConsumer.sh &
 ````

 - Search the following pattern in logs.
-    - Number of checks on `Not yet:` line goes higher than 1 or 2 and continuously increases during each update.
+    - Number of 'checks' on a `Not yet:` line goes higher than 1 or 2 and continuously increases during each update (when it reaches 15, the counter is abandoned and failure counter is increased)
-    - All columns on `Not yet:` line has value of `messagesPerGroup` (100 in the example) except the one of the affected consumer group.
+    - All columns on a `Not yet:` line represent `messagesPerGroup` values (100 in the example) except the one of the affected consumer group.
+    - See two examples below for output when everything is OK and output when the issue is present.

 ````
 # OK